swentel/indieweb/README.md

 - RSVP: shows people attending, interested for an event
 - Pingbacks: render all urls to site pinging back per page

+You can also use Views to create pages or blocks.
+In case of a block, you can use the 'Webmention current path' option for the 'Target' field in the contextual filters section of views.
+Use the 'Webmention template' row plugin to render the webmentions.

 **Theming**

 Webmentions are rendered through templates.
 Suggestions are available per property (e.g. webmention--like-of.tpl.php).